 8. Use Reviews to Write Product Descriptions

-People trust reviews from strangers on the internet more than recommendations for their own family.
+People trust reviews from strangers on the internet more than recommendations for their own families.
 For this reason, reviews are a great source of content.
 Use them to inspire:

 - Product descriptions